aemann01/diet_calculus/scripts/min_reads_mapdamage.md

 ```

+This will take some time.

 Once complete we will place the deduplicated files in a new directory.
+Again
+starting in the root directory of this repository.

 ```bash
 cd analysis/min_reads_damage/